-The PULSE module has a number of unique controls.
+The PULSE module has several unique controls.
 These are the controls for the repeated Pulses.

-1. Select Pulse

-Select between quarter, eighth and sixteenth patterns.

-2. Pulse Controller

-Pulses can be selected using keyswitches or a MIDI controller.
+Select Pulse Select between quarter, eighth and sixteenth patterns.
+2. Pulse Controller Pulses can be selected using keyswitches or a MIDI controller.
 The assigned controller is displayed here.
 See the ARTICULATION chapter above for more information.